9 minutes read ·

 Business Loans

 Business lending appears to be one of the stronger parts of First Utah Bank’s overall profile.
-The bank highlights business financing and loans as a core part of its business banking offering, reinforcing its role as a community bank serving local business customers with both deposit and lending needs.
+The bank continues to highlight business financing and loans as a core part of its business banking offering, including term loans, SBA loans, lines of credit, and production builder loans.
+That reinforces its role as a community bank serving local business customers with both deposit and lending needs.

 Conclusion